What’s the deal with witches and cats?

-What’s weirdly wonderful about cats is that, although they have certainly evolved somewhat over the centuries, they are possibly the only animal that can be both domestic and feral within the same lifetime…
+What’s weirdly wonderful about cats is that they are possibly the only animal that can be both domestic and feral within the same lifetime…

 Most animals are either totally wild or fully domesticated, but a cat can be born in the wild and adapt to domestic life, or can even be born domestic and adapt to survive in the wild.